tiiiecherle/osx_install_config/README.md

 As I use a MacBook Pro I change network locations very often.
 Some services and apps require a restart after that to work.
 This launchd service keeps looking for changing the network config and performs some operations in this case.

-Here it restarts Unified Remote, which I love to control my mac through my phone and restarts the Whatsapp.app Desktop app.
+Here it restarts Unified Remote.app, which I love to control my mac through my phone and restarts the Whatsapp.app Desktop app.

-If you don`t use unified remote you can skip this script.

-As I use static IPs and different locations with my macbook I need the unified remote server to restart for getting the right IP every time I change the location in the network preferences.
-I solved this by writing a script that monitors the change of network locations and restart the app.
-It is installed and used like this.

 ```ruby
 1. copy to